loremIpsum1771/2D-Text-Adventure/README.md

 * **Storyline**
   * Built to follow a linear plot
-  * Good for mystery games and the like
+  * Good for mystery or small RPG games and the like

 * **Map Initialization**
   * Renders Map by parsing specs of each room from a file